wintercms/wn-mall-plugin/README.md

 * Easily extendable with custom features
 * [Google Tag Manager and Google Merchant Center integrations](https://offline-gmbh.github.io/oc-mall-plugin/digging-deeper/analytics.html)

-#### Compatibility

-For October 1, use version 1.x of this plugin.
-For October 2+ use the latest version.

 #### Documentation
 The documentation of this plugin can be found here:
 [https://offline-gmbh.github.io/oc-mall-plugin/](https://offline-gmbh.github.io/oc-mall-plugin/)